Evergreen Era Film + Photo

 Buck Spring Gap – South of Asheville, NC

-Buck Spring Gap is an awesome option for an elopement or a small wedding with a few guests who can’t walk very far.
+Buck Spring Gap is an awesome option for an elopement or a small wedding.
+It is ideal for celebrations with a few guests who can’t walk very far.
 There are a few places for a ceremony, and both are quite accessible from the large parking lot right nearby.
-The best thing about this location is that not only is it accessible, but it is tucked away enough from the road that you will get away from the loud road noise you would get at a typical overlook.
-This is super helpful for a videographer to capture your vows cleanly and clearly on audio.
+This open spot is also tucked away from the road.
+This helps remove the loud road noise you would get at a typical overlook.
+The impact this makes on your enjoyment AND the recording of your vows is major!

 There are a few areas to explore and hike around after your ceremony, including a really lovely view of the mountains.
 This spot is also super close to The Pisgah Inn & Mount Pisgah Campground.
 This means you have plenty of great options for a place to stay overnight directly in the Blue Ridge Mountains.
-The Inn also has a super impressive dining room with a large wall of windows, allowing everyone, no matter where you are seated, to have an epic view.
+The Inn has an impressive dining room with a large wall of windows.
+No matter where you are seated, you can have an epic view.

 Chestoa View – Near Linville, NC